Responsible Learner Behaviour

 Stage 1

-In the event of unacceptable behaviour, including a breach of the code of conduct the line manager of the member of staff reporting the incident will meet with the learner to discuss the nature of the problem.
-An action plan will be agreed with the learner and a review date agreed.
-If, at the review, everything has gone well and the learner is committed to maintaining standards, the matter will be closed.
+In the event of unacceptable behaviour, including a breach of the code of conduct, the line manager of the member of staff reporting the incident will meet with the learner to discuss the nature of the problem.
+An Action Plan will be agreed with the learner and a review date agreed.
+As appropriate, this could be referred to as a Behaviour Plan.
+This could be if, at the review, everything has gone well and the learner is committed to maintaining standards, the matter will be closed.

 Stage 2

-If the matter has not been resolved a Stage 2 meeting will be called.
+If the matter has not been resolved within the period specified at Stage 1, a Stage 2 meeting will be called.
 The aim of this is to bring together the learner and staff involved in supporting the learner to succeed on their programme.
-Generally two members of staff will attend the meeting and may include the Tutor, the Area Programme Manager, Curriculum Manager, Learning Support Officer, or others as relevant.
+Generally, two members of staff will attend the meeting and may include the tutor, the Area Programme Manager, Learning Support Manager, Teaching & Learning Manager, or Learner Experience Manager.
 The learner can bring someone to support them.
+The meeting may be minuted and a member of the Business Support Team would be asked to attend.
+Minutes would be shared with all parties.

 • An extension of the review period